 Plumbing Inspection Supervisor: Jim White

-WSSC Plumbing and Gasfitting Regulations (Code) require that a WSSC licensed plumber/gasfitter perform most major plumbing projects within Prince George's or Montgomery Counties.
+WSSC Water Plumbing and Gasfitting Regulations (Code) require that a WSSC Water licensed plumber/gasfitter perform most major plumbing projects within Prince George's or Montgomery Counties.
 This requirement is in place to protect you the homeowner.
 The WSSC works to ensure that installations meet minimum Code requirements for safety, durability, and longevity.
-Examples of work that must be performed by a WSSC licensee are: construction of a new home; water/sewer service line repairs and replacements; interior re-pipes; all gas work such as furnace replacements and gas water heater replacements.
+Examples of work that must be performed by a WSSC Water licensee are: construction of a new home; water/sewer service line repairs and replacements; interior re-pipes; all gas work such as furnace replacements and gas water heater replacements.
 Section 106.11 of Code for Plumbing Work by Homeowners.
 The best way to find a reputable plumber is by word-of-mouth.
-Once you have selected a plumber, he/she should provide you with their WSSC license number.
-To verify their license status, you may call WSSC's Licensing Office, at (301) 206-8588.
+Once you have selected a plumber, he/she should provide you with their WSSC Water license number.
+To verify their license status, you may call WSSC Water's Licensing Office, at (301) 206-8588.
 A few words of advice:

 ALWAYS INQUIRE BEFORE YOU HIRE